pingcap/docs-cn/tiup/tiup-component-cluster-enable.md

 # tiup cluster enable

-The `tiup cluster enable` command is used to set the self-enabling of the cluster service after a machine restarts.
-To enable the self-enabling of the service, this command executes `systemctl enable <service>` at the specified node.
+The `tiup cluster enable` command is used to set the auto-enabling of the cluster service after a machine is restarted.
+This command enables the auto-enabling of the service by executing `systemctl enable <service>` at the specified node.

 > **Note:**
 >